nwthomas/programming-resources/tips/alumni-tips.md

 - “Spend the extra time doing code challenges outside of the daily one.” - Kyle Kauzlarich

+- “For me, the curriculum could sometimes feel like I was being assigned books to read like back in high school.
+Once you’re done with the curriculum, at the end of the week or the end of the program, take the learning ability you’ve developed by reading the “assigned books” and apply it to reading (building) whatever you’re curious about.” - Blake Fletcher

 ### Self-Care

 - "Be sure to take many breaks, eat healthy meals, and get yourself out of the house as much as possible.
 Don’t stay up so late coding, and always get a good nights rest.
 I always try to do 10-15 minute breaks.
 I usually eat and drink something and take a step outside to go for a walk." - Rachel DiCesare